Onehunga High School

 Careers

-At Onehunga High School, the Careers team supports students to research options and make informed choices to plan for their future careers and tertiary study.
-Students receive ongoing guidance from their teachers, deans, kaitiaki, and the careers advisor throughout their time at OHS.
+The Careers team supports students to research options and make informed choices to plan for their future careers and tertiary study.
 The Careers Advisor, Mrs Kristin Shaw, is available to meet with any student to discuss their interests, school subject selection and potential career pathways.
-Students and their whānau are welcome to email her on kshaw@onelearn.nz to book an appointment.